 What saved me seems so obscure and lacking reality, yet it was real to me – “Anything and Everything is possible, as long as I remain open and willing to its reality.
 It allows the raw innate willingness to rise up from within – like a bright beacon so that Opportunity and Luck can always find their way to me.”
 I think we are all born with this, it just took a tragedy to turn it on.

 You have to remember when you are in a tight spot, others mostly cannot see what you see – it’s your reality and you have to work it.
 You cannot get distracted by those who cannot share what you see.

 Lemons to Lemonade

-Dr. James Allison’s (2018 Nobel Prize winner) Checkpoint pathway inhibitor breakthrough, turned fiction into fact.
-A truly amazing “penicillin moment” in modern medical history.
-It opened up a landscape of Molecular and genomic profiling of the patient’s biopsy (tissue sample) using NGS – Next-Gen Sequencing.
-It created a road map and a torchlight to target and eliminate the exact mutation causing creating the cancer growth.
+Dr. James Allison’s (2018 Nobel Prize winner) *Checkpoint pathway inhibitor breakthrough, turned fiction into fact, opening up the relevance of genomic profiling of a patient’s biopsy, by using NGS – Next-Gen Sequencing.

 NGS provides researchers and pharma companies a window on developing new highly targets drug interventions such as immunotherapies that use the body’s own immune system to eliminate the cancer, it also provides the treating physician with a precise treatment road map that targets and eliminates the exact mutation driving a cancers growth.

 This is, without a doubt, the biggest breakthrough since penicillin, and what’s more, this is only just beginning.